yunpengn/blog/source/_posts/literature-review-join-reorder.md

 As illustrated in the last section, we have developed algorithms to find the optimal join order of queries.
 However, we could meet problems when we try to apply such algorithms on outer joins & anti-joins.
 This is because such joins do not have the same nice properties of commutativity and assocativitity associativity as inner joins.

 Further, this means our algorithms cannot safely search on the entire space to find an optimal order _(i.e. a significant subset of the search space is invalid)_.
-Such dilemma puts us into two questions: 1) which part of hte search space is valid?
+Such dilemma puts us into two questions: 1) which part of the search space is valid?
 2) what can we do with the invalid part of the search space?

 Up to now, hopefully the topic has become much clearer to you.
 In _join reorderability_, we are trying to figure out "the ability to manipulate the join query to a certain join order".